Setting up NTP on Windows

 Pi as a low-cost, stand-alone, precision time server.

-Visit the Meinberg Web site (opens in a new tab), and scroll down the page a little to the section entitled: NTP for Windows NT/2000/XP/Serve-2003/Vista/Windows-7/Server-2008.
-Look for the download icon and a file named ...setup.exe.
+Visit the Meinberg Web site (opens in a new tab), and look for the section entitled: NTP for Windows XP and newer, with IPv6 support.
+Look for the download icon and a file named ntp...setup.exe.
 Download the setup file and save it to your hard disk.

 Where to download software installation files

 I normally make a directory named C:\Install\ on new PCs, and it's where I out all my software which I've downloaded.
 So in this case, I create a new directory named C:\Install\NTP\, and download the ...setup.exe file directly to that directory.

-As of September 2012, the current Meinberg version was named: email@example.com I suggest right-clicking the downloaded file, select Properties, and clicking the Unblock button if it is present.
+As of July 2014, the current Meinberg version was named: email@example.com (3.61 MB) I suggest right-clicking the downloaded file, select Properties, and clicking the Unblock button if it is present.
 This will remove one warning message before running the install procedure.
 Then run the setup.exe file by double-clicking.
 On Vista or Windows-7 you may need to allow the file to run by answering the UAC (User Authorisation Control) question, however, you don't have to disable UAC either to install or to run NTP.
-I have had one report that ona Windows-XP/64 installation, using right-click, Run as Administrator was required, otherwise the account created for NTP had insufficient privileges.
-The screenshots below are from a Windows-8 installation.
+I have had one report that on a Windows-XP/64 installation, using right-click, Run as Administrator was required, otherwise the account created for NTP had insufficient privileges.
+The screenshots below are from an earlier Windows-8 installation.

 Assuming you agree to the terms, press I Agree.
 Select a location for the files - you have a choice to make here.